Love You Stranger

 Love You Stranger is a 2022 Philippine television drama mystery romance series broadcast by GMA Network.
-Directed by Irene Villamor, it stars Gabbi Garcia and Khalil Ramos.
-It premiered on June 6, 2022 on the network's Telebabad line up replacing Mano Po Legacy: Her Big Boss.
+Directed by King Mark Baco, it stars Gabbi Garcia and Khalil Ramos.
+It premiered on June 6, 2022 on the network's Telebabad line up.
 The series concluded on August 11, 2022 with a total of 40 episodes.

+The series is streaming online on YouTube.